 Click to hear the Liberty Bells play 'Carol of the Bells' arranged by William Witherup.

 French Creek Brass Quintet (resuming fall 2021) The French Creek Brass Quintet, made up of professional brass players from across western Pennsylvania, has been our artists-in-residence for the past six years thanks to the generous support of Dr. Dennis and Marci Finton.
 This ensemble typically enriches our worship on several Sundays throughout the year, including Easter Sunday.
 We look forward to the quintet being with us again in the second half of 2021.

 In January 1970, a disastrous fire damaged the sanctuary and destroyed the four-manual organ built in 1924 by the Tellers-Kent company of Erie.
 The church engaged the Schlicker Organ Company of Buffalo to craft a new instrument of three manuals and 46 (now 47) ranks, inspired by German organs of the 18th century.
-Pictured are some of the pipes of the Great and Pedal divisions.

 This organ was dedicated in November 1972, and since that time has received a new console and blower, but is otherwise largely unaltered.
 With over 2,500 pipes it is Meadville’s largest instrument, and is frequently used for concerts in addition to being at the heart of our weekly worship.